Event Tracking Guidelines

-- Object: objects are the key “pieces” of your app and website that your customers are interacting with.
+- Object: objects are the key “pieces” of the app and website that the customers are interacting with.

-- Action: defines how users can interact with the objects in your application.
+- Action: defines how users can interact with the objects in the application.
 An action must be in the past (e.g., “added” and not “add”, “registered” and not “register”).

 Check out more examples on Segment’s website.

 Here is a list of common action names (with examples of event names):